Are You Ready to Learn to Fly?

 Fantastic!
 You do not have to pass an FAA knowledge test, but you will have to take a checkride for the rating.
 Figure perhaps 40 flights to gain proficiency at Harris Hill and transition to gliders.
 You can transition in as little as 10 flights at a for-profit glider school, but the cost is higher.
 See Let’s Go Gliding.com for locations.

 What kind of commitment is required if I join?

 Learning to soar is a committment – both to the exciting task of learning a rare new skill and also to helping HHSC preserve soaring at this historic site.

 Learning to fly takes persistence and dedication.
 If you WANT to be a glider pilot, you CAN be a glider pilot but it takes both flying and self study to get your rating.

 Harris Hill Soaring Corporation is a not for profit club dedicated to education, demonstration, and competition of motorless flight.
 In order to learn how to fly, you must be an HHSC member and there are certain expectations of club members in exchange for access to this amazing soaring resource.
-Read a letter from our Vice President of Safety about being an HHSC student pilot and club member.
+Read a letter about being an HHSC student pilot and club member.